-We have not changed any execution venues for this asset class during the reporting period
+We have not changed any execution venues for this asset class during the reporting period.

-5. Topic 5: an explanation of how order execution differs according to client categorisation, where the firm treats categories of clients differently and where it may affect the order execution arrangements;
+5. Topic 5: an explanation of how order execution differs according to client categorisation, where the firm treats categories of clients differently and where it may affect the order execution arrangements:

-GS executed orders for professional clients of the Global Markets Division.
+GS executed orders for professional clients of the Goldman Sachs FICC and Equities business units.
 GS also executes orders for eligible counterparties, however under applicable law and regulation GS is not obliged to provide best execution when it executes orders on behalf of eligible counterparties.